redsanket/spark/external/storm/guide/troubleshooting/index.rst

 **Deleting**

 You can delete Nimbus scheduler data in ZooKeeper (or wipe ZooKeeper): the topologies will likely die.
 When you delete the Nimbus local disk state, the topologies will die.
+It is recommended that you use the storm admin subcommand to access Zookeeper instead of accessing Zookeeper directly

 Supervisors
 ***********

 **State**

-Local disk stores topologies (and configurations) are downloaded from Nimbus and worker heartbeats.
+Local disk stores topologies (and configurations) are downloaded from Nimbus.

 **Bouncing**